kallaway/100-days-of-code/log.md

 **Link(s) to work:** n/a.

+## Day 6: Thursday, March 17, 2022

+**Today's Progress:** Completed Day 6 of 100 Days of SwiftUI (loops, summary, and checkpoint 3) and continued on with section 4 (Swift Programming Basics - Collections, Constants & Variables) of Udemy's iOS & Swift - The Complete iOS App Development Bootcamp course.

+**Thoughts:** In the checkpoint for 100 Days of SwiftUI, Paul mentioned that the challenge had been used in interviews.
+I hope I can figure out interview questions the way I was able to work this problem out.
+I enjoyed this lesson.
+Although, the while loops test felt like it tricked me more times than I would like.
+I plan to go through it again tomorrow.
+The tests are great.
+The way they're set up, I feel like I'm debugging.
+The Udemy course also had challenges that were used in interviews.
+I appreciate these exercises a lot.

+**Link(s) to work:** n/a.

 <!-- ### Day 1: June 27, Monday

 **Today's Progress**: I've gone through many exercises on FreeCodeCamp.